sema4hai/s4-biopharma-collaborate-archetype/README.md

 ## How to use

-Start RStudio and/or Jupyter Notebook with Docker.
-Install Docker Desktop if you do not have it installed yet.
-Also install OneDrive and keep it running.
+Install Docker Desktop and OneDrive if you do not have them installed yet.
+Start Docker and OneDrive, and keep them running.
 You should have been shared with a OneDrive folder called "Biopharma_Shared_Workspace", which is a shared workspace for exchanging data.
+An alternative to OneDrive is using SharePoint folder "HAI/Project/Biopharma_Shared_Workspace".
+The team needs to decide which workspace to use at the start of a project.

 1. Replace the placeholders in "compose_template.yaml" with your information and save the file as "compose.yaml".
-Do not change the "compose_template.yaml" file (except if you really want to contribute to it).
-Never put your database credentials into "compose_template.yaml".
+Do not change the "compose_template.yaml" file (unless you really want to contribute to it, which is always welcomed).
+Never put your database credentials into "compose_template.yaml" (git tracks the template file but not "compose.yaml").

-2. In your terminal, cd into the current repository and run the following command to start RStudio and/or Jupyter Notebook.
+3. In your terminal, cd into the current repository and run the following command to start RStudio and/or Jupyter Notebook.
     ```bash
     # start a container for RStudio
    docker compose up --build rstudio